-How to Avoid Errors in Google Ads Shopping?
+How to Avoid Errors in Google Ads Shopping

 So, you’ve prepared your Shopping feed, set up your campaign structure, written your descriptions, allocated your budget and double checked everything.
 However, after clicking ‘Enable’, you start receiving notifications about product feed errors and disapprovals - what’s gone wrong?

-Best Practices for your Shopping Ads
+Best Practice for your Shopping Ads

-Titles and Copy:
+Titles and Copy

 To do so, Google recommends a certain structure to your product titles.
 The general principle is to put the most important information first and always include terms which are going to be relevant and useful to the customer in the copy.

-The image below shows how you should best title your products.
+The image above shows how you should best title your products.
 Of course, there are circumstances when this structure won’t be possible.
 But sticking to these recommendations as much as possible should have a positive impact on your ads.

 As well as having the most relevant title as possible, you should also try and stick to the following tips: